Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 </div>
 {:/}

-Why does juicysfplugin _still_ look for fluidsynth under the environment-specific `/usr/local`?
+Why does juicysfplugin _still_ load fluidsynth via the environment-specific `/usr/local`?

-It's because of fluidsynth's install_name.
+It's because of what fluidsynth's install_name was, at the time we linked to it.

-Often we've used `otool -L` to see "what libraries does this link to".
-Here we'll use `otool -D` to see "what's the install_name of this library":
+We can view a dylib's install name with `otool -D`:

 {::nomarkdown}
 <label for="diagramoverflow"></label>